threefoldfoundation/info_sdk/src/errors.md

 3bot_connect_app.md is used but doesn't exist in the repo.
 # alerts.md link
 alerts.md is used but doesn't exist in the repo.
-# www.threefold.tech link
-www.threefold.tech is used but doesn't exist in the repo.
 # user_interface.md link
 user_interface.md is used but doesn't exist in the repo.
 # admin_panel_open.md link